carpentries-incubator/genome-mining/_episodes/07-corason.md

 ---
-title: "CORASON"
+title: "Finding variation on genomic vicinities"
-teaching: 0
+teaching: 30
-exercises: 0
+exercises: 30
 questions:
-- "Key question (FIXME)"
+- "How can I follow variation in genomic vicinities given a reference BGC?"
+- "Which gene families are the conserved part of a BGC family?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Lear "
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---